pruthviraj7171/vlsi-learning-journey/[1]-STAGE-(A)-DIGITAL-DESIGN/[07]-Combinational-Logic/Minterms-Maxterms.md

 ------------------------
 ## Maxterms
-A maxterm ia a sun (OR) term it represents an unique input combinational which functional output will be (0).
+A maxterm ia a sum (OR) term it represents an unique input combinational which functional output will be (0).

 Maxterm = OR of all inputs.